Sahara (2005 film): Plot

 Following the river bed, they stumble upon Massarde's solar plant, which they discover is the source of the contamination.
 Meanwhile, Rudi and Sandecker have deduced that chemicals are creating the red algae and seeping slowly towards the Atlantic Ocean, where they will expand rapidly upon entering salt water and kill ocean life worldwide.
-The US government is reluctant to intervene.
+Despite this, the US government is reluctant to intervene.
 Dirk, Al and Eva infiltrate the solar power plant on an inbound train.
 However, Massarde and Zakara capture them, keep Eva, and send Dirk and Al in a truck to Kazim.
-Dirk and Al escape in the middle of the desert.
-Rebuilding a plane wreck into a land yacht, they make contact with Sandecker by telephone, who explains the impending disaster.
+Dirk and Al escape in the middle of the desert and rebuild a plane wreck into a land yacht; make contact with Sandecker by telephone, they learn of the impending disaster.

 Dirk and Al return to the solar plant, with Modibo's help.
 To cover up the existence of the waste, Massarde plans to destroy it with explosives.
 Fearing the plant's destruction would guarantee worldwide water contamination, Al goes to remove the explosives while Dirk tries to rescue Eva.
 Dirk kills Zakara after a fight, but Massarde escapes via helicopter.
 Al successfully neutralizes the explosives.

-The three leave the plant in a stolen Avions Voisin C-28 that was originally owned by Kazim.
-Kazim pursues them in an attack helicopter, with his army following.
+The three leave the plant in an Avions Voisin C-28 stolen from Kazim by Modibo; the general pursues them in an attack helicopter, with his army following.
 A series of explosions along the dry river bed reveals the wreckage of the Texas.
-The trio hides in the armored ship, finding that it is not very safe because Kazim's helicopter uses armour-piercing ammunition.
+The trio hides in the armored ship, but Kazim's helicopter uses armour-piercing ammunition.
 Using one of the Texass cannons, they manage to destroy the helicopter, killing Kazim.
 Modibo arrives with Tuareg reinforcements, forcing Kazim's army to surrender.

 The plant is shut down, stopping the source of toxic waste.
 Sandecker agrees to work covertly for the US government in exchange for NUMA funding.
 The Texas gold is left with Modibo's people.
 It is implied that Massarde is poisoned by Carl, an undercover CIA agent, while Dirk and Eva start a relationship.